 In October 2020 ADAMA has released program MSEW+.
 Indeed, many features and options have been added to MSEW since its initial release in 1998.
-MSEW+ enables the user to analyze MSE walls utilizing AASHTO 2017-2020, Simplified AASHTO or Coherent Gravity for metallic reinforcement and Simplified AASHTO or Simplified Stiffness for geosynthetics.
+MSEW+ enables the user to analyze MSE walls utilizing AASHTO 2017-2020, Simplified AASHTO or Coherent Gravity for metallic reinforcement and Simplified AASHTO or Stiffness Method for geosynthetics.
 Implementation of the newer seismic design as well as options related to external stability (static or seismic) were done Also, the influence of sloping toe on bearing capacity has been modified.
 See more about MSEW+!

 The 2020 Burmister Lecture at Columbia University was delivered in April by Professor Dov Leshchinsky on Limit State Design Framework for Geosynthetic Reinforced Slopes and Walls.
 This framework is acceptable for internal stability by AASHTO 2020 and was implemented in program ReSSA+.
 For the flyer announcing the lecture including its abstract click here.
 Download the video of the presentation (220 MB), click here.

 In June 2018 ADAMA has released program ReSSA+.
 It includes special feature that enables to rationally determine the load along each reinforcement layer.
 The basis to this feature is presented in FHWA report FHWA-HIF-17-004.
 ReSSA+ has two useful diagnostic tools, the Tension Map and Safety Map, together enabling an efficient optimal use of geosynthetic reinforcement considering internal and global stability.ReSSA+ can seamlessly analyze geosynthetic reinforced slopes and walls, consider the impact of stacked facing units on internal stability and sliding stability, and assess the influence of deadman anchoring on internal stability.
 See more about ReSSA+!